rivie13/TrackAmerica/ENVIRONMENT_SETUP.md

    - Click "+ Create new deployment"

    **Deploy GPT-4o for chat:**
+   - <TBD> AI model to be decided for now examples uses 4o
    - Model: gpt-4o
    - Deployment name: `gpt-4o-deployment` (use this exact name or update .env)
    - Click Create